ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Set parameters for customizing the :term:`UPP`.

 ``USE_CUSTOM_POST_CONFIG_FILE``: (Default: false)
    Flag that determines whether a user-provided custom configuration file should be used for post-processing the model data.
 If this is set to true, then the workflow will use the custom post-processing (:term:`UPP`) configuration file specified in ``CUSTOM_POST_CONFIG_FP``.
 Otherwise, a default configuration file provided in the UPP repository will be used.
+Valid values: ``True`` | ``False``

 ``CUSTOM_POST_CONFIG_FP``: (Default: "")
    The full path to the custom post flat file, including filename, to be used for post-processing.
 This is only used if ``CUSTOM_POST_CONFIG_FILE`` is set to true.

 ``POST_OUTPUT_DOMAIN_NAME``: (Default: "")
-   Domain name (in lowercase) used to construct the names of the output files generated by :term:`UPP`.
+   Domain name (in lowercase) used to construct the names of the output files generated by the :term:`UPP`.
+If using a predefined grid, ``POST_OUTPUT_DOMAIN_NAME`` defaults to ``PREDEF_GRID_NAME``.
+If using a custom grid, ``POST_OUTPUT_DOMAIN_NAME`` must be specified by the user.
 The post output files are named as follows:

    .. code-block:: console

       $NET.tHHz.[var_name].f###.${POST_OUTPUT_DOMAIN_NAME}.grib2

-   If using a custom grid, ``POST_OUTPUT_DOMAIN_NAME`` must be specified by the user.
-If using a predefined grid, ``POST_OUTPUT_DOMAIN_NAME`` defaults to ``PREDEF_GRID_NAME``.
    Note that this variable is first changed to lower case before being used to construct the file names.

-   ..
-COMMENT: Reword/reorganize a tad above?
+.. _get-obs-ccpa:

 GET_OBS_CCPA Configuration Parameters
 ========================================

-..
-COMMENT: Add details about the VX GET tasks?
-Like, what the task is for?
-When it is used?

 Non-default parameters for the ``get_obs_ccpa`` task are set in the ``task_get_obs_ccpa:`` section of the ``config.yaml`` file.

 ``GET_OBS_CCPA_TN``: (Default: "get_obs_ccpa")
    Set the name of this Rocoto workflow task.
 Users typically do not need to change this value.
+See :numref:`Section %s <VXTasks>` for more information about the verification tasks.

 ``NNODES_GET_OBS_CCPA``: (Default: 1)
    Number of nodes to use for the job.